 – point-to-multipoint, etc.

 The principle is best explained with the following example, which considers only unwanted emissions as the interfering mechanism.
-In general the Monte Carlo method addresses also other effects present in the radio environment such as out-of-band emissions, receiver blocking and intermodulation.
+In general the Monte Carlo method allows to address also other effects present in the radio environment such as out-of-band emissions, receiver blocking and intermodulation.

 Some examples of applications of this methodology are: